What you get from working with me

 This page tells you about the type of service and experience that I offer to my clients.
 It highlights the importance of my research involvement, which constitutes the backbone of my practice.

 Listening is an important aspect of my work with clients.
-However, in order to be effective, therapy often requires unveiling the underlying issues (of which clients are usually unaware) which lie beneath the presenting issues (of which clients are aware).
-The second style of therapy, which is more investigative, is the one I practise.
-This time, in addition to being talkative and offering verbal demonstrations of empathy and support, the therapist engages in analytical and interpretative work with the aim to support the client's efforts to make sense of their issues as well as the thoughts and feelings which surround them.
-The smooth passage from the presenting issues to the underlying issues requires skill.
-It also requires the backup of an appropriate theory.
-This is why, in practice, the interpretative work is frequently led by the therapist and reflects their theoretical orientation.
+However, in alignment with my clients’ own opinion on the matter, I find that to be effective, therapy usually requires unveiling the underlying issues (of which clients are usually unaware, or about which they do not know what to do) which lie beneath the presenting issues.
+This second style of therapy, which is more investigative, is the one that I practise.
+In this case, in addition to being talkative and offering verbal demonstrations of empathy and support, I engage in analytical and interpretative work with the aim to support my client's efforts to make sense of their issues as well as the thoughts and feelings which surround them.

-However, we need to distinguish here between two types of relationship between therapist and theory.
+The smooth passage from the presenting issues to the underlying issues does not just require skill, but also the backup of an appropriate theory.
+However, there are two types of relationships between therapist and theory.
 The therapist's theoretical orientation may either rest on passive learning of existing (and sometimes old) theories or on a personal involvement in the production of new knowledge and understanding.
-Below I review these two models and highlight the advantages and superiority of the second, which is the one I follow.
+Below I review these two models and highlight the advantages and superiority of the latter, which is the one I follow.

-Mainstream model: the practitioner learns and applies pre-existing theories
+Mainstream model: the practitioner learns and applies

 Alternative model: the practitioner updates and builds theories